Middle School & High School Art Lesson - Painting a lemon with oil paint.

 Now you are ready to tone the board.
 It is important to tone the board with a neutral color and medium value.
 This will assist you as you add darker and lighter values and is easier than beginning with a white canvas.

 Dip your brush into some water and dampen your canvas board a bit.
 Then, get some brown acrylic paint and quickly paint your canvas board.
 The paint should be thin and full of water.
 Next, use your paper towel to wipe off your canvas board and paint, while it is still wet.
 This will leave a light brown value similar to stained wood.

-If you don’t have acrylic paint, you can thin your oil paint out and use this same process.
-We use acrylic paints because they dry a lot quicker and add an additional layer of protection for your canvas.
-See using gesso on canvas HERE.
+If you don’t have acrylic paint, you can thin your oil paint and use this same process.
+We use acrylic paints because they dry a lot quicker and add another layer of protection for your canvas.
+See using Gesso on canvas HERE.

 On a paper plate or mixing tray, add a little brown, white and black.
 Then, set your lemon on your table and examine the way the light moves around the object.
 You can refer to the image of a sphere to remind yourself about how light and shadow combine to create form.

 Next, begin lightly painting in your lemon, using combinations of black, brown, and white to establish the form and values.
 Take your time with this part and work to get your lemon really carved out.
 It will look a little sloppy at first, but will gradually come into focus.
 The background should be a light value and the table somewhat dark.